h-milz/circuitpython-calculator/README.md

 ## CIRCUITPY/Decimal
 contains some math on top of jepler-udecimal (https://github.com/jepler/Jepler_CircuitPython_udecimal). umath.py complements hyperbolic and some other functions, and cdmath.py, well, complex decimal math.
 Abandoned in favor of modifying Circuitpython mainly due to memory consumption but workable.
 Maybe useful for someone.

+## LVGL+Micropython
+The lvgl-micropython patch adds FP64 and numerical integration to the [lvgl_micropython fork](https://github.com/lvgl-micropython/lvgl_micropython).
+It is a direct spinoff of my earlier patch for Circuitpython 9.x.

 ## Images
 The images directory contains the images that were originally in the Adafruit Playgound article.
 It seems I cannot upload them there any more.